Lee Bentham

 Lee Bentham (born July 27, 1970) is a Canadian former racing driver from Richmond Hill, Ontario.
 In 1990 and 1992 he competed in the Formula K karting World Championship series.

-He moved to cars in the Toyota Atlantic series in 1995 in a successful partial-season program that managed to place Bentham on the podium twice and finished 8th in points.
-The following year Bentham captured 7 podiums and was the series runner-up.
-In 1997, he competed for Forsythe Racing in the Indy Lights series, won on the oval at Gateway International Raceway and finished 5th in points.
+Bentham moved to cars in the Toyota Atlantic series in 1995 in a successful partial-season program that managed to place Bentham on the podium twice and finished eighth in points.
+The following year Bentham captured seven podiums and was the series runner-up.
+In 1997, he competed for Forsythe Racing in the Indy Lights series, won on the oval at Gateway International Raceway and finished fifth in points.

 1998 was Bentham's breakout year, as he captured three wins and seven podiums on his way to the Toyota Atlantic Championship for Forsythe Championship Racing.
-1999 was his final year of top-level racing and was another year in Atlantics where he won a single race and finished 6th in points.
+1999 was his final year of top-level racing and was another year in Atlantics where he won a single race and finished sixth in points.
 Since 2012, Bentham has been the Driver Development Coach for Ed Carpenter Racing in the IndyCar series, having previously coached Josef Newgarden.In 2025 he was inducted into the Canadian Motorsports Hall of Fame.